thebearup/lazy_minecraft_shortcuts/README.md

 - **Scute Recipe**: Save some time waiting for eggs to hatch and baby turtles to grow.
 - **Creeper Spawn Egg**: Turn a mob spawner into your very own gunpowder farm.
 - **Zombie Villager Spawn Egg**: Easily build your trading hall, with discounts.
+- **Dragon Egg**: Duplicate the Ender Dragon egg, so you can fight the dragon countless times.
 - Smelt leather components down to `rabbit_hide` via furnace.